EECS4481Team/HelpDeskAppV4/README.md

 COOKIE_KEY="opiu!$!$498NT2Yp/[/10P83)*(&{}:>:9FRp/7YIwh;/hgwtresthE"
 ```

-You can start the backend with
+You can start the backend with:
 ```bash
 npm start
 ```